Gruntfuggly/todo-tree/README.md

 | todo&#8209;tree.filterCaseSensitive | <tt>false</tt> | Use this if you need the filtering to be case sensitive. |
 | todo&#8209;tree.highlight | <tt>false</tt> | Set this to true to highlight tags in files. |

+## Known Issues

+Grouping by tag will only work when your configuration defines the tags using the `todo-tree.tags` setting.
+Older versions of the extension had the tags directly defined in the `todo-tree.regex` whereas now, the regex replaces **$TAGS** with the contents of `todo-tree.tags`.

+Grouping by tag doesn't work for markdown task list items as there is no tag to group with.
+The tree will show the files alongside the tag groups.

 ### Credits

 Uses a modified version of <a href="https://www.npmjs.com/package/ripgrep-js">ripgrep-js</a>.